ehgbl/code-migrator/README.md

 An AI-powered code migration tool that automatically converts Python code to C++ and Rust.
 The tool analyzes Python source code, uses AI models to generate equivalent code in target languages, and validates compilation to ensure correctness.
 Features
-Multi-language support: Convert Python to C++ and Rust AI-powered conversion: Uses OpenAI GPT models for intelligent code translation Compilation validation: Automatically compiles generated C++ code to verify correctness
+Multi-language support: Convert Python to C++ and Rust AI-powered conversion: Uses OpenAI models for intelligent code translation Compilation validation: Automatically compiles generated C++ code to verify correctness